 The subject of H. Pylori infection and the risk of PD remained relevant, as in 2012 another study was published by Nielsen and colleagues.
 They collected data from 4,484 Danish patients.
-The use of H. Pylori-eradicating drugs was associated with a 45% increased risk of developing Parkinson’s.
-Similarly, the use of proton pump inhibitors showed a 23% increased risk for the development of PD.
+The use of H. Pylori-eradicating drugs was associated with a 45% decreased risk of developing Parkinson’s.
+Similarly, the use of proton pump inhibitors showed a 23% decreased risk for the development of PD.
 The researchers speculated that chronic H. Pylori infections and gastritis could be related to the risk of developing Parkinson’s, though there were many methodological issues that questioned the study itself.

 In a presentation at the International Movement Disorders Society Congress held in Sydney, Australia, a group from Malaysia brought up the issue again.
 27 of 76 PD patients in their clinic were found to have the H. Pylori infection.
 After treatment with oral clarithromycin, amoxicillin and esomeprazole, their response to levodopa improved, as did “on” time.
 PD rating scales and questionnaires measuring quality of life also showed positive trends following treatment (unpublished data from the Movement Disorders Society, Ibrahim, et. al. National University of Malaysia).